 Lucky for all of us, it’s an exciting time to be a part of this industry.
 Today, manufacturing is more fluid than ever before.
 With the advent of new technologies, startups and small businesses have the option to leverage short-run manufacturing processes to rapidly produce 50 or 100 units for testing.
 As a result, businesses save an incredible amount of money over traditional mass-production manufacturing.

-Another added benefit to consider is how much easier it is to update your product as technology evolves.
-Why is this important?
-Because even the underappreciated plug, like the USB cable, has evolved over the years.
-“If you’re not using the latest, you have to plug in that USB cord and figure out if it’s up or down,” explains Kevin.
-“You can plug it in straight either way.”
-Because USB Type-C is currently the industry standard, products only compatible with older USB connector systems introduce a new pain point for the customer.
+Since USB Type-C is currently the industry standard, products that are only compatible with older USB connector systems introduce a new pain point for customers.
 As Kevin states, don’t think these are just small nonsensical changes either: “It’s very important to have those best practices to revitalize, which is its own innovation in itself – that’s the next evolution of the product.
 The best companies in the world are doing it, so you should as well.”

-• Key Selling Points
+- Key Selling Points

 We started this blog by talking about the iPhone, so let’s circle back to this.
 The iPhone is packed to the brim with state-of-the-art consumer technology.
 And yet, Apple focuses specifically on the iPhone camera as one of the key selling points.
 Generation after generation of iPhone releases, Apple learned that the camera is what customers care about and use the most.
 It’s a selling point that’s easy to understand.
-More detailed photos, triple cameras, higher definition video capture – these are all easy concepts to understand.
+More detailed photos, triple cameras, and higher definition video capture are all easy concepts to understand.
 We’re able to grasp innovations in these areas without much explanation because of how regularly we take photos and videos with our phones.

 But how are we so sure this is one of the iPhone’s key selling points?
 At Apple’s 2019 product press conference, they spent more time talking about the iPhone 11 Pro camera than Apple Arcade, Apple TV, or even the iPad.
 Not convinced yet?
 Then, take a look at the iPhone 12 Pro web page.
 Scroll down to see how many sections are dedicated to the camera, video recording capabilities, and photo quality.
 And when you’re done reading this article and finally get to turn on the TV to chill out, count how many iPhone commercials feature the “Shot on iPhone” slogan.